phantomspyder/php-playground/11-enums/README.md

 * If enum is marked as having a scalar equivalent then all cases mush have a unique scalar equivalent defined.
 * Backed Cases have an additional read-only property, `value` which is the value specified in the definition.
 * Backed enums implement an internal `BackedEnum` interface, which exposes two additional methods. `from` and `tryFrom` which will take a scalar value and return a corresponding case.
+## Methods
+* Any enum may contain methods and may implement interfaces.
+* If enum implements an interface, its cases can be used for type checking that interface.
+* Inside a method, `$this` refers to the case instance.
+* Methods can be `public`, `private` or `protected` although in practice `private` and `protected` are equivalent because inheritance is not allowed.